snoozleEmily/library_system/README.md

 ## Introduction

 This repository was made as an University project.
-It contains a library management system developed to help libraries in organizing their collections and managing loans effectively.
+It is a library management system developed to help libraries in organizing their collections and managing book loans effectively.

 ## Disclaimer

 All information displayed about users is fake.
-The information displayed about the books is true.
+The information displayed about the books is fact-based.

 ## Usage